PuCoPu/ytarchive/README.md

 		Print just about any information that might have reason to be printed.
 		Very spammy, do not use this unless you have good reason.

+	-u
+	--underscore
+		Uses underscores to replace forbidden characters in the output filename.
+		If this option is not used, the same lookalike replacement characters that yt-dlp uses will be used to replace forbidden characters.

 	-v
 	--verbose
 		Print extra information.